virgo47/javasimon/demos/icu-localization/README.md

 to normal "subject" case) as objects in Slovak can be in different cases, mostly "accusative".
 This information also cannot be worked with in the code, not even if the code is related to a single message localization, because this information relates to a single language, here Slovak.
-We explore the possiblities with various approaches lower.)
+We explore the possibilities with various approaches lower.)

 Problems: